A family of consistent normally distributed tests for Poissonity: Discussion

 \section{Discussion}

-Notwithstanding many tests for Poissonity are in literature, the proposed family of test statistics seems to be an appealing alternative in terms of simplicity, computational effort, interpretability and performance, offering better global protection against a range of alternatives in the absence of prior information regarding the type of deviation from Poissonity.
-Indeed, the test is consistent against any fixed alternative when $k$ is equal to $0$ and when it is selected using the data-driven criterion, that is $k=k^*$.
+Notwithstanding many tests for Poissonity are in literature, {the proposed family of test statistics seems to be an appealing alternative in the absence of prior information regarding the type of deviation from Poissonity.
+In particular, the statistics are rather simple and easily interpretable and the test implementation does not require intensive computational effort.
+Moreover,} the test is consistent against any fixed alternative when $k$ is equal to $0$ and when it is selected using the data-driven criterion, that is $k=k^*_n$.
 For $k=0$ the test statistic basically compares an estimator of $P(X = 0)$ assuming that $X$ is Poisson with the relative frequency of $0$ but the finite sample performance of the test may not be satisfactory, especially for small sample size and relatively large Poisson parameter.
-The performance improves for $k^*$, when the test juxtaposes the plug-in estimator of the cumulative distribution function of a Poisson r.v. and the empirical cumulative distribution function in $k^*$.
-Finally, even if $k^*_n$ converges a.s. to $0$, the convergence rate may be very slow for large values of the Poisson parameter, and thus, even for large sample sizes, $k^*_n$ can be rather larger than $0$.
+The performance improves for $k^*_n$, when the test juxtaposes the plug-in estimator of the cumulative distribution function of a Poisson r.v. and the empirical cumulative distribution function in $k^*_n$.
+Indeed, even if $k^*_n$ converges a.s. to $0$, the convergence rate may be very slow for large values of the Poisson parameter, and thus, even for large sample sizes, $k^*_n$ can be rather larger than $0$. {Finally, the simulation study shows that, with respect to the test by \cite{Meintanis} and that based on the Fisher index of dispersion, the test based on $k^*_n$ offers a rather satisfactory protection against a range of alternatives.}